hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 ---

-## I have some "weird" messages while perceptual hashing is running
+## I have some "weird" messages while perceptual hashing

+If you get messages like this:

+> VPS 0 does not exist
+>
+> SPS 0 does not exist.

+or

+> deprecated pixel format used, make sure you did set range correctly

-If they're not error messages that mention perceptual hashing failing, they're probably FFmpeg messages from decoding the files and can be safely ignored.
+Don't worry.
+These are FFmpeg logs from file decoding.
+They can be safely ignored.

 These messages are prevalent  with certain video codecs, namely AV1 and H.265.

-Unfortunately these messages are not able to be silenced yet.
+Unfortunately these obnoxious messages are not able to be silenced yet.

+But if your messages mention perceptual hashing failing then see [My file failed to hash](#my-file-failed-to-hash).